-If the other person takes a call during the meeting or someone enters and start talking to your interviewer for a long time, take out your notebook and start reading.
+If the other person takes a call during the meeting or someone enters and starts talking to your interviewer for a long time, take out your notebook and start reading.
 It gives them privacy and demonstrates you don’t waste your time.
 If you feel he’s doing it on purpose take out your phone and do your calls.

-- Keep your fingers together: open fingers and hands above the chin is perceived as less powerful, so keep your fingers together and hands below chin level
+- Keep your fingers together: open fingers and hands above the chin is perceived as less powerful, so keep your fingers together and hands below the chin level

 - Elbows Out: sitting on the chair keep your elbows on the armrest